AdityaKrishnaProjects/Python_Documentation_Exploration/General_Notes.md

 `list.append(x)` adds an item to the end of the list, equivalent to `a[len(a):] = [x]`.

+This method only takes one argument, so trying to append multiple values is not acceptable.
+Do not attempt to get around this by appending a list, as this will append the whole list, and not its values.
+Use the following method for that functionality.

 `list.extend(iterable)` extends the list by appending all the items from the iterable.
 Equivalent to `a[len(a):] = iterable`.

 `list.insert(i, x)` inserts an item at a given position.
 The first argument is the index of the element before which to insert, so `a.insert(0, x)` inserts at the front of the list, and `a.insert(len(a), x)` is equivalent to `a.append(x)`.